particle-iot/particle-workshops/content/docs/ch1.md

 ## Interacting with your Photon with Tinker

+Now that you've claimed your Photon, let's light up an LED!

 **Note**: images below are from the iOS setup.
 The flow of the Android setup experience is similar.

 1. Open the Particle Mobile App

 ![](./images/01/01-mobilesplash.png)

 2. Your new device should show up in the list with the name you gave it.
 If the Tinker firmware is still on the device, you'll see that indicated as well.
-If Tinker is not still on the device, you can flash is back on using the Particle CLI with the command `particle flash <deviceName> tinker`.
+If Tinker is not still on the device, you can flash it back onto the device using the Particle CLI with the command `particle flash <deviceName> tinker`.

 Tap the device you want to interact with via Tinker.